BergQuester/bergquester.github.io/_posts/2023-01-30-ideal-company.md

 #### PTO

 It's important to step away and refresh.
 Most people don't take the time to take care of themselves.
 Here at Ideal Co., employees are required to take a *minimum* of 10 days PTO.
-There is also unlimited sick time to take care of your self or a family member.
+There is also unlimited sick time to take care of yourself or a family member.

 #### 401k